ArthurRouquan/NSI/docs/6 – Programmation/6fonctions.md

     ``` py
     def nombre_voyelles(chaine):
         nombre_voyelles = 0
-        for lettre in chaine:
+        for caractere in chaine:
-            if lettre in 'aeiouy':
+            if caractere in 'aeiouy':
                 nombre_voyelles += 1
         return nombre_voyelles
     ```